zdravkov/kendo-docs/api/dataviz/barcode.md

 ### renderAs `String` *(default: "canvas")*

 Sets the preferred rendering engine.
-If it is not supported by the browser, the BarCode will switch to the first available mode.
+If it is not supported by the browser, the Barcode will switch to the first available mode.

 The supported values are: